 9. The Elder Board shall serve also as the Board of Directors in order to satisfy any requirement of the Articles of Incorporation filed May 5, 1980, as subsequently amended.

 1. The authority of Elders is conditioned by the fact that they are themselves Members of the church.
 While Elders are shepherds over the flock, they are also Members of the flock.
 Therefore, each individual Elder is entitled to the same privileges, is obligated by the same responsibilities, and is subject to the same discipline as are all the other Members of the church as discussed in Article VI Sections C, D, and E.

 2. Elders must provide definitive leadership to the church in the making of decisions.
 The authority of the Elders, however, does not include the right to make certain decisions unilaterally.
-Decisions which the Elders must present to Members for ratification include: changes to the Statement of Faith, Core Values, or Constitution; appointment or affirmation of Elders; appointment of Deacons; the dismissal of a church Member; setting of the annual budget; and the purchase, sale, or transfer of church real estate, in accordance with Article X Section E. (Other property may only be purchased, sold, or transferred if included in the approved budget or as approved by both the Elder Board and Finance Committee) (Acts 6:2-6; 1 Corinthians 5:4-5,13; 2 Corinthians 2:6).
+Decisions which the Elders must present to Members for ratification include: changes to the Statement of Faith, Beliefs and Practices, Core Values, and Constitution; appointment or affirmation of Elders; appointment of Deacons; the dismissal of a church Member; setting of the annual budget; and the purchase, sale, or transfer of church real estate, in accordance with Article X Section E. (Other property may only be purchased, sold, or transferred if included in the approved budget or as approved by both the Elder Board and Finance Committee) (Acts 6:2-6; 1 Corinthians 5:4-5,13; 2 Corinthians 2:6).

 3. The authority of the Elders is limited to the sphere of the local church (Matthew 22:21; Luke 12:13-14; Acts 20:28).

 1. The Members of HSC may present recommendations of men to the Elder Board for the office of Elder.